asdine/storm/README.md

 ## Simple Key/Value store

-Storm can be used as a simple, robust, key/value store that can store anything.
+Rainstorm can be used as a simple, robust, key/value store that can store anything.
 The key and the value can be of any type as long as the key is not a zero value.

 Saving data :